-10.7 Children who identify as LGBT

-We recognise the fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, we understand that children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+10.7 Children who are gay, lesbian, bisexual, or gender questioning children.
+In some cases, a child who is perceived by other children to be gay, lesbian or bisexual (whether they are or not) can be just as vulnerable as children who identify as LGB.